-The Arctic Air is a portable water cooled air purifier‚ Humidifier and of course cooler there are a few different distributors of these from the likes of Home wares and Beauty product company JML in the uk and Ontel in the us and they all have slightly different branding but most use the Arctic Air name
+Arctic air is a portable water cooled air purifier & humidifier and of course cooler there are a few different distributors of these.
+They all have slightly different branding but the majority use the Arctic Air name.

 For this review I was testing my new cooler in a heatwave here in the uk.

 I quite like the cube design of the unit it’s fairly small and fit nicely on my bedside table alongside my alarm clock and my lamp.

 The mood lighting is a bit gimmicky as it seems to be a part of everything now.
 Even my keyboard is backlit.
 I would have liked the option to turn the blue power light off but they decided against that option.

 The usb power requirement of 1 amp is sadly not enough for the arctic air to be effective as a cooler.
 The lack of power means it cannot spin the fan’s fast enough to balance both the cooler and the humidifier.

 This results in the filter getting hot and drying out quickly and making the air heat up really fast making things sticky and uncomfortable.

 The tank looks slim on the outside but it’s a bit of an optical illusion really its quite large and takes a good amount of water.
 My filling estimates are close to 600 to 700ml of water.

 I have read loads of reviews on this aspect and well, most are not far off, others are yeah.

 Now, I have found so far when I tried it in a big area it is like the reviews said next to useless because the fan in it can’t shift anywhere near as much air as a free standing or desk fan with larger surface area’s.